Unsupervised Material Fingerprinting: Ultra-fast hyperelastic model discovery from full-field experimental measurements

 As already mentioned, using Cosine similarity for pattern recognition in unsupervised \MF{} does not account for the magnitudes of the displacement fingerprints.
 Therefore, we introduce the Euclidean similarity in \cref{eq:pattern_recognition_unsupervised_Euclidean} as an alternative similarity measure.
 In the following, we discuss the results obtained with \MF{} based on Euclidean similarity.

+\cref{fig:eucidean_similarity} shows the Euclidean similarities for all fingerprints in the database, ordered by magnitude, with the most suitable fingerprint shown on the left.
+The use of Euclidean similarity yields a larger variation across all fingerprints.
+Yet, the top-ranked fingerprints remain considerably ambiguous.
+Under this measure of similarity, the fingerprints associated with the Mooney-Rivlin model are consistently identified as the worst ones.
+Interestingly, for Sylgard, there is a convincing match for the Ogden-model-based fingerprints.
+This contrasts with the inconclusive and ambiguous results obtained using Cosine similarity.
+Overall, the Euclidean similarity measure is more discriminative, as reflected by the larger variation across fingerprints.

-\cref{tab:discovered_models_cosine_similarity} summarizes the discovered models, their strain energy density functions, and the calibrated material parameters.
-For the three variants of Elastosil as well as for Sylgard, the Ogden model is identified.
-Consistent with the results obtained using Cosine similarity, the same model is discovered for all Elastosil variants, albeit with different material parameters.
+\cref{tab:discovered_models_cosine_similarity} summarizes the identified models, their strain energy density functions, and the calibrated material parameters.
+For the three variants of Elastosil, as well as for Sylgard, the Ogden model is identified.
+Consistent with the results obtained using Cosine similarity, the same model is identified for all Elastosil variants, albeit with different material parameters.
 For the VHB tape, the generalized Neo-Hookean model is identified.